uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: "The pervading [mood] or tone of the" world appearing in the gameplay footage; it "evokes or recalls a certain emotion or state of mind" (Lee et al., "VGMS 4.2," 2024)

-The controlled vocabulary for this element avoids duplicating terms used in vocabularies for other elements, such as "Narrative Genre," "Narrative Subgenre," and "Type of Play."
+The controlled vocabulary for this element avoids duplicating terms used in vocabularies for other elements, such as "Narrative Genre," "Narrative Subgenre," "Type of Play," and "Experience."

 <details>
 <summary><i>controlled vocabulary</i> (adapted, with changes and additions, from Lee et al., "Controlled Vocabulary for Mood," 2024)</summary>